Here is why I insert a “sic” after every reference to “World War” in Learner.

 Often enough, a pandemic of ultra-violence seems to have infected entire peoples.
 Almost every society has grappled with every neighbor.
 All of them conducted “World War” as deliberate foreign policy.

 At one time, Chinese Emperors drew their palace guard from a remote colony of Roman legionary slaves they’d received as tribute from victorious Parthians.
-Their empire stood between Rome and China, both of which fought and bartered with them and their ancestors through the ages.
+That empire stood between Rome and China, both of which fought and bartered with them and their ancestors through the ages.

 Go anywhere fertile soil, abundant minerals or (worse yet) sacred ground has drawn humanity.
 There, in dirt at your feet, you will find traces of human blood spilt in organized violence.
 The artistic and reverential Neanderthals (whose brains were larger on the whole than ours) were hunted off the face of WeaponWorld.
 This Earth is pockmarked with the remnants of civilizations annihilated since.